 Major Story Arcs

 Typhoid Mary's criminal career brought her through Chicago and New York.
 Enlisting a mugger called Rip as her accomplice, she killed a group of drug dealers for their money.
 In Hell's Kitchen she proceeded to do the same to various criminal operations belonging to the Kingpin, to the extent that the New York press approved of her and the police tolerated her activities.
-The Kingpin spotted an opportunity to bring down Daredevil, inviting her to his building and offering her a million dollars to play a cruel game with Daredevil by charming him as Mary Walker and tormenting him as Typhoid.
+As Typhoid had become a noticeable annoyance for the Kingpin and upon hearing that she was an alluring woman, he researches her and senses the perfect opportunity to bring down Daredevil and satisfy his own inner desires, inviting her to his building and offering her a million dollars to play a cruel game with Daredevil by charming him as Mary Walker and tormenting him as Typhoid.
 Mary manipulated her way into Matt's affections by pretending to help a young blind man named Tyrone Janson.
 Typhoid's apparent sickness and delirium inducing abilities along with a completely different voice, scent and changed personality kept Daredevil's super senses from determining that Mary Walker and Typhoid were the same person when she attacked him later as Typhoid.
+Her behavior came across to Matt as disgusting.
 While Matt's relationship with Mary grew, behind the scenes Typhoid was manipulating the court case involving the criminal who blinded Tyrone.
-Matt was successful in convicting the criminal, but Typhoid continued to try to break Matt, even managing to seduce the Kingpin into falling for her.
+Matt was successful in convicting the criminal, but Typhoid continued to try to break Matt, while at the same time keeping the Kingpin satisfied.
 Typhoid and Mary struggled for control of her mind as Mary's feelings for Matt gave her strength to resist Typhoid's power.
-In frustration that she couldn't have Matt and that Mary wouldn't allow her to harm him personally, Typhoid sends the Wildboys with Ammo, Bullet and Bushwacker after Daredevil.
+When the Kingpin's skepticism in her ability to stay as typhoid reaches the point of physical abuse, while being frustrated that she couldn't have Matt and that Mary wouldn't allow her to harm him personally, Typhoid sends the Wildboys with Ammo, Bullet and Bushwacker after Daredevil.
 The villains batter Matt before Typhoid drops him off a bridge.
+Without making sure Matt was dead, she informs the Kingpin of the good news.

 The demon invasion of New York in Inferno then begins.
 Mary regains control of her mind and ponders committing suicide to defeat Typhoid for good.
 Finding Matt's broken body, she approaches but a demon attack allows Typhoid to briefly retake control.
 Mary eventually brings Matt to the hospital and tells him about her true nature as Typhoid Mary.
 When Matt wakes up, his girlfriend Karen is present but he calls out for Mary instead, breaking her heart.
 Typhoid Mary returns to the Kingpin to inform him that Matt is still alive, but doesn't tell him that it was Mary who saved him.